CSL 1.0.1 Release Notes¶

 See Appendix II - Terms in the CSL 1.0.1 specification.

-New Term: “page-range-delimiter”
+New Term: “page-range-delimiter”¶

 See Page Ranges in the CSL 1.0.1 specification.

-Retired Terms: “field” Categories
+Retired Terms: “field” Categories¶

-CSL 1.0 locale files contained terms for all the field categories (the values of the field attribute on cs:category).
-While potentially useful (e.g. for localizing a style browsing UI), they have been removed to make the locale files more compact.
+CSL 1.0 locale files contained terms for all the field categories (the values of

-Text Case
+Text Case¶

-The specification now describes how sentence and title case conversions work (which are selected with the text-case attribute).
-Title casing is now limited to items that can be assumed to be English.
+The specification now describes how sentence and title case conversions work

-In addition, the text-case attribute can now also be used on cs:date.
-This allows dates to be formatted as “April 2002” and “24 april 2002”, where the month is only capitalized in the absence of a preceding day.
+This allows dates to be formatted as “April 2002” and “24 april 2002”, where the

 See Text-case in the CSL 1.0.1 specification.